gordicaleksa/pytorch-original-transformer/README.md

 ## Machine translation

-Transformer was originally trained on the NMT (neural machine translation) task on the WMT-14 dataset for:
+Transformer was originally trained for the NMT (neural machine translation) task on the [WMT-14 dataset](https://torchtext.readthedocs.io/en/latest/datasets.html#wmt14) for:
-* English to German translations (achieved 28.4 [BLEU score](https://en.wikipedia.org/wiki/BLEU))
+* English to German translation task (achieved 28.4 [BLEU score](https://en.wikipedia.org/wiki/BLEU))
-* English to French translations (achieved 41.8 BLEU score)
+* English to French translation task (achieved 41.8 BLEU score)

-What I did (for now) is I trained my models on the IWSLT dataset, which is much smaller, for the English-German language pair, as I speak those 2 languages so it's easier to debug and play around.
+What I did (for now) is I trained my models on the [IWSLT dataset](https://torchtext.readthedocs.io/en/latest/datasets.html#iwslt), which is much smaller, for the
+English-German language pair, as I speak those languages so it's easier to debug and play around.

-I'll also train on WMT-14 models soon, take a look at the [todos](#todos) section.
+I'll also train my models on WMT-14 soon, take a look at the [todos](#todos) section.

 ---

 Anyways!
 Let's see what this repo can practically do for you!
 Well it can translate!

-Some short translations from my German to English IWSLT model:
+Some short translations from my German to English IWSLT model: <br/>
 Input: `Ich bin ein guter Mensch, denke ich.` () <br/>
 Output: `['<s>', 'I', 'think', 'I', "'m", 'a', 'good', 'person', '.', '</s>']` <br/>
+or in human-readable format: `I think I'm a good person.`

 Which is actually pretty good!

 ---

-There are of course failure cases like this:
+There are of course failure cases like this: <br/>
 Input: `Hey Alter, wie geht es dir?` (How is it going dude?) <br/>
 Output: `['<s>', 'Hey', ',', 'age', 'how', 'are', 'you', '?', '</s>']` <br/>
 or in human-readable format: `Hey, age, how are you?` <br/>